toolboc/IoTEdge-DevOps/README.md

 If you encounter any issues in the deployment, it is advised to delete the created Resource Group (if any) and retry with a new value for the `Resource Name Suffix` parameter.

-### Step 2: Setup Visual Studio Team Services
+### Step 2: Setup Azure DevOps Services

-Visual Studio Team Services (VSTS) allows for building, testing, and deploying code in an easy to manage interface.
-We will build out a base for IoT Edge DevOps practices using services provided in VSTS.
+Azure DevOps Services allows for building, testing, and deploying code in an easy to manage interface.
+We will build out a base for IoT Edge DevOps practices using services provided by Azure DevOps Services.

-If you have not already, create a new Visual Studio Team Services account [here](https://go.microsoft.com/fwlink/?LinkId=307137&clcid=0x409&wt.mc_id=o~msft~vscom~product-vsts-hero~464&campaign=o~msft~vscom~product-vsts-hero~464)
+If you have not already, create a new Azure DevOps Services account [here](https://azure.microsoft.com/en-us/services/devops/)

 Next, create a new project and give it a descriptive name: